geluk/cocopy/README.md

 Syntax:

-- Ternary operators
-- Statements
+- Control-flow statements (if, while, for)
 - Type annotations
 - Blocks
 - Functions